Lucid (Aṣa album): Critical reception

 Lucid was met with generally positive reviews from music critics.
-Motolani Alake of Pulse Nigeria commended the album for showing Aṣa documenting three different thematic perspectives, though he criticized it for having "no sonic uniqueness".
+Pulse Nigeria's Motolani Alake acknowledged the album for capturing a variety of scenarios and said it is "excellent with new themes".
+Conversely, Alake believes the album's track listing "fails to promote cohesion" and that its themes lack "sonic uniqueness".
 Chuks Nwanne from The Guardian said Lucid is "about love in different guises" and praised Aṣa for "amplifying her voice on it".

 Leslie Addo of Pop Magazine characterized the album as "a masterpiece and personal diary for anyone dealing with a broken heart"; Addo also said Aṣa's lyrical delivery will "give you the imaginative powers to transport yourself to another place".

-In a review for The Lagos Review, Logan February said the album "honors the highs and lows of love, and the journey of learning to be alone after the party ends".
-Music critic Michael Kolawole described Lucid as "a whiplash of emotion, a carefully crafted blow to the heart, an end-product of a wizened soul, and a letter of self-discovery".
+Writing for The Lagos Review, Logan February considers Lucid to be Aṣa's "most emotionally robust record yet" and said it "honors the highs and lows of love, and the journey of learning to be alone after the party ends".
+Culture Custodian's Michael Kolawole described the album as "a whiplash of emotion, a carefully crafted blow to the heart, an end-product of a wizened soul, and a letter of self-discovery".
 Kolawole also notes that while the album does not break new ground, it is still a "beautiful album that's designed for the brokenhearted".

 In a less enthusiastic review, Carl Terver of Praxis Magazine said Aṣa failed to outdo her last offering with the album and that her lyrics have "become weakened by a preference for popular songwriting".
-Music critic Dami Ajayi said Lucid is her "ambitious attempt to collapse the ethos of all her previous albums into a formidable product to keep fans swooning for another half decade".
+Music critic Dami Ajayi, whose review was published by the website This Is Lagos, said Lucid is her "ambitious attempt to collapse the ethos of all her previous albums into a formidable product to keep fans swooning for another half decade".